getpop/component-model/README.md

 - `getFieldprocessor`: return the name of the [FieldResolver](#fieldprocessor) that will handle the data-fields for all objects returned by the dataloader
 - `getDatabaseKey`: return the object type under which objects returned by the dataloader will be stored under `databases` in the JSON response
-- `getDataquery`: return the name of the [DataQuery](#dataquery) object that will handle the objects returned by the dataloader

 For instance, a [dataloader fetching posts](https://github.com/leoloso/PoP/blob/master/pop-cmsmodel/library/dataload/dataloaders/dataloader-post-base.php) will implement these functions like this: